Useful things to know about recursion

 5.1 Recursive helper function pattern

 More often than not, a recursive call will need more information as part of its interface to pass down to subsequent calls than we’d like to expose to the caller.
-To work around this, it’s more often than not advised to write a wrapper around a recursive function to provide a clean interface to the outside would, and setup the arguments of the actual recursive call inside the helper.
+To work around this, it’s often advised to write a wrapper function around a recursive function to provide a clean interface to the outside would, and setup the arguments of the actual recursive call inside the helper.

 For example, if we take a variation of the sum function we looked at earlier, we can rewrite it to use an index instead of the head/tail approach (this is essentially a recursive way of mimicking a for loop).

-int sum(std::span<const int> collection, int i) { if (i == collection.size()) { return 0; } return collection[i] + sum(collection, i + 1);}
+int sum(std::span<const int> collection, int i) { if (i == collection.size()) { return 0; } return collection[i] + sum(collection, i + 1);}The problem is to use this, the caller needs to pass 0 along with the collection they’d like to sum.

 std::vector<int> some_numbers = {1, 2, 3, 4, 5};

-.
+int total = sum(numbers, 0);In this particular case we could add a default parameter, but it still risks users passing a value other than 0.
 A much better approach is simply to wrap the call in a helper function, and make that the public interface.

 int sum_internal(std::span<const int> collection, int i) { if (i == collection.size()) { return 0; } return collection[i] + sum_internal(collection, i + 1);}

-This technique is particularly effective when applied to recursive functions using the accumulator pattern, or those using memoization (see 7.1 Memoization section).
+int sum(std::span<const int> collection) { return sum_internal(collection, 0);}This technique is particularly effective when applied to recursive functions using the accumulator pattern, or those using memoization (see 7.1 Memoization section).

 5.2 Mutual recursion

-A quick example is shown below using the same tree_node_t
+A quick example is shown below using the same tree_node_t type from the looping recursion example.

 void process_children(std::span<const tree_node_t*> children) { if (children.empty()) { return; } auto [head, tail] = head_tail(children);